Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 **Note on testing**

-Since supporting driver-only builds is not about adding features, but also supporting existing features in new types of builds, the existing tests should be enough to cover everything, as long as they're run in the newly supported configurations.
-An all.sh component needs to be present each main type of configutation we support (for example, with this (family of) algorithm driver-only, with or without `USE_PSA`).
+Since supporting driver-only builds is not about adding features, but about supporting existing features in new types of builds, testing will not involve adding cases to the test suites, but instead adding new components in `all.sh` that build and run tests in newly-supported configurations.
+For example, if we're making some part of the library work with hashes provided only by drivers when `MBEDTLS_USE_PSA_CRYPTO` is defined, there should be a place in `all.sh` that builds and run tests in such a configuration.

 There is however a risk, especially in step 3 where we change how dependencies are expressed (sometimes in bulk), to get things wrong in a way that would